mixxxdj/manual/README.md

   with graphviz.
 We suggest using version 1.2.3 until this is resolved.
 * [Install Graphviz], graph visualization software (used to draw some diagrams)

+If you'd like to build manual PDFs, you will need a functioning LaTeX installation.
+* On Mac, install [MacTeX].
+* On Debian-based systems, install `texlive-fonts-recommended` and `texlive-latex-extra`.

 Once you have the repository cloned and dependencies installed you can edit and build the manual to see your changes.